david-wei-01001/david-wei-01001.github.io/_posts/CNExcerpt.md

 - The market isn't there to instruct you.
 It is there to serve you.

+- When you write an (insurance) policy, you have a limit in that policy, but the question is what is that one event (where you need to pay a lot to insure losses)

 ### 2023 Morning

 - New things coming along don't take away the opportunities.
 What gives you opportunities is other people doing dumb things.